 The Losmandy GM811G is a hybrid of two of their previous mounts, the smaller GM8 model and the weightlifter that is the G11.
 The GM811G combines the best of both – the relatively lightweight mount of the G8 with the large carrying capacity of the G11.
 This ratio of weight to carrying capacity is extremely helpful, especially if you have to regularly lug the mount to your favorite dark-sky location of a star party.

-The GM811G comes with all the bells and whistles that you’d expect – periodic error correction, huge Go-To database and a hand controller, the Gemini 2, which really deserves a mention here.
-Unlike most other hand controllers with their five-line LED monochrome screens, the Gemini 2 is furnished with a colour touch-screen, finally bringing hand controllers into the twenty-first century.
-You can even connect it to your PC using a USB cable, and mate it to your favourite planetarium software.
+The GM811G comes with all the bells and whistles that you’d expect – periodic error correction, a huge Go-To database, and a hand controller, the Gemini 2, which really deserves a mention here.
+Unlike most other hand controllers with their five-line LED monochrome screens, the Gemini 2 is furnished with a color touch-screen, finally bringing hand controllers into the twenty-first century.
+You can even connect it to your PC using a USB cable, and mate it to your favorite planetarium software.

-There’s two options for tripods, either the lightweight (LW) model, or the chunkier heavy duty (HD) version for when you really want to load up the mount.
-But for carrying a five-inch imaging refractor and associated paraphernalia – CCD, filter-wheel etc – the LW tripod is more than up to the task.
+There are two options for tripods, either the lightweight (LW) model or the chunkier heavy-duty (HD) version for when you really want to load up the mount.
+But for carrying a five-inch imaging refractor and associated paraphernalia – CCD, filter wheel etc – the LW tripod is more than up to the task.
 The mount smoothly cruises around the sky, somewhat noisily, be we found its GoTo accuracy to be spot on, with minimal backlash.
-The mount is pricy, but if you want a mount that has received the personal care from someone in the factory rather than just come off a production line, has a high carrying capacity and exceptional tracking, then the GM811G is the one for you.
+The mount is pricy, but if you want a mount that has received personal care from someone in the factory rather than just come off a production line, and has a high carrying capacity and exceptional tracking, then the GM811G is the one for you.

 Astrophotography: How-to guides, tips and videos

 Astrophotography tools: the best camera, lenses and gear